jennieablog/jennieablog.github.io/_posts/2020-05-25-a-blog-is-born.md

 ---
 layout: post
 title: A blog is born 👶
-subtitle : Creating and hosting my first online portfolio for free
+subtitle : Creating a website under 1 hour and hosting it for free indefinitely
 tags: [jekyll, github, grape-theme]
 author: Jennie Ablog
 comments : True